eliasdorneles/drum-game/PLAN.md

 - [x] review all levels, only keep the ones that are actually interesting

+- [ ] save user progress in localStorage

+- [ ] add a score system:
+      - add 10 points for every well-placed step
+      - remove 5 points for every misplaced step
+      - add 100 points for every completed level

 - [ ] make a level editor

 - [ ] allow some levels to build upon the previous one by just adding a new track

 - [ ] add a STOP button, show/hide play & stop buttons according to the playing status

-- [ ] add a score system, remove points if user attempts to brute-force

 - [ ] add more complex hi-hat support, supporting three states: strong, weak and open

 - [ ] improve transition from one level to the other: make it mean something!

 - [ ] let the user to choose drum kit

-- [ ] prevent brute-force play: limit the amount of attempts, show hints if user makes many mistakes

 - [ ] add "About / WTF / help?" button